multihack/multihack-brackets/README.md

 ## Sharing Projects
 Only changes made after joining a room will be synced.
 To get the same initial code, either use another file sharing service or do **File > Fetch Code** after joining to pull the code from others in the room.

-If others have different sets of code, the peer who joined first will take priority.
+If peers have different sets of code, the peer who joined first will take priority.

 **Files in your project will be overwritten.
 This cannot be undone.**